corey-schneider/inky-phat-messenger/README.md

 - `paragraph = textwrap.wrap(message, width=24)` 24 cuts off, may need to lower to 23 - do some testing
 - Create method for saving to json
   - "Send your first message via discord" doesn't save to configuration file
+- Add automatic wifi and automate the setup

 ## Troubleshooting